-Local Health profiles for Learning Disabilities (provided by Public Health England) Public Health England Health profiles are numbers which help people who plan health services.
+Local Health profiles for Learning Disabilities (provided by Public Health England)

+Public Health England Health profiles are numbers which help people who plan health services.
 They come as reports for local areas and the health profiles are for the areas of Local Authorities that run Adult Social Services.
 They are used by planners in health services and social services.
 They are also interesting for self-advocates and family carers.
-You can view Wirral's 2011 profile for learning disabilities (that includes estimates on some autism numbers) here
+You can view Wirral's latest profile for learning disabilities (that includes estimates on some autism numbers) here

-In summary...
+In summary ...

-- PANSI estimates suggest that approximately 1,847 adults aged 18 64 year olds currently living in Wirral.
-This will reduce to around 1,829 by 2014. - PANSI estimates suggest a small overall reduction in the number of adults with autism by 4.07% by 2020 - Using Wirral's 2013 School Census data it suggests that 1.30% of Wirral school children have a primary or secondary diagnosis of autism and this is higher than the suggested national prevalence rate of 1.0% - Using Brugha (2012) revised population prevalence estimates this sees Wirral having 2,103 adults with autism with 1,853 males and 294 females - Using PANSI to estimate current Learning Disability numbers and then Emerson and Baines (2010) study, then there could be from 1,178 to 1,766 people living in Wirral who have a Learning Disability and autism. - Emerson and Baines (2010) also provide more recent prevalence estimates of autism in children and young people (that take account of both Baird and Baron-Cohen et al) that suggest between 676 (1.0%) and 1,014 (1.5%) of children and young people with autism in Wirral (birth to 18 years of age)
+- PANSI estimates suggest that approximately 1,821 adults aged 18 64 year olds currently living in Wirral.
+This will reduce to around 1,713 by 2030. - PANSI estimates suggest a small overall reduction in the number of adults (18-64) with autism by 5.93% by 2030 but an increase in 65+ numbers of 31% (from estimate 614 to 803) - Using Wirral's 2015 School Census data it suggests that 1.4% of Wirral school children have a primary or secondary diagnosis of autism and this is higher than the suggested national prevalence rate of 1.0% - Using Brugha (2012) revised population prevalence estimates this sees Wirral having 2,108 adults with autism with 1,818 males and 289 females - Using PANSI to estimate current Learning Disability numbers and then Emerson and Baines (2010) study, then there could be from 1,183 to 1,952 people living in Wirral who have a Learning Disability and autism. - Emerson and Baines (2010) also provide more recent prevalence estimates of autism in children and young people (that take account of both Baird and Baron-Cohen et al) that suggest between 676 (1.0%) and 1,014 (1.5%) of children and young people with autism in Wirral (birth to 18 years of age)